 There comes a time (actually, many times) in everyone’s life… A time where you’re stuck with nothing to do, and all you have on your person is your keys, wallet, and your mobile.
 Maybe you’re in a waiting room.
 Maybe you’re waiting for your partner to finish their shift.
 Perhaps you’re on the toilet, and simply cannot be bothered to move.
 My friends.
 In these moments, there is one undeniable remedy, and it’s not Youtube to mp3 converters.
-It’s mobile games.
+It’s mobile Yandex Games.

 Infamous for their incredibly addicting and intuitive gameplay, mobile games have taken over the lives of millions.
 From flipping candies to catching Pokemon, mobile games have become part of the video game bible, albeit an arguably insignificant and controversial chapter.
 Regardless, if you don’t own a console and are looking to kill time, we can’t recommend these 10 games enough.

 You can co-host Minecraft servers with your friend and set it up so that they will have access to all the resources that have been saved on your computer before you started playing the game!

 For any card game nerds out there, look no further than MTG Arena.
 (Magic: The Gathering).
 Considering the constricted medium of a mobile, this game is absolutely mammoth in scope.
 You can draft, play a wide array of formats, open packs, enter competitions, and last but not least, collect them all.
 This leads us nicely into game two.